Save Your American Airlines Miles – Use Flexible Points Instead (And Often Pay Much Less!) for AA Flights

 The best program for you is the one in which points are the easiest to replenish.

 For me, I’m loving the new 5X categories of airfare and dining with Citi Prestige – so all of a sudden, Citi ThankYou points are the easiest for me to earn.

-Or maybe you get 4X points at US restaurants, and US supermarkets (on up to $25,000 per year, then 1X) with the American Express® Gold Card and are flush with AMEX Membership Rewards points.
+Or maybe you get 4X points at restaurants, and US supermarkets (on up to $25,000 in purchases per calendar year, then 1X) with the American Express® Gold Card and are flush with AMEX Membership Rewards points.

 Simply put, dip into the points you use most.
 And save your American Airlines miles for when it makes more sense!

 If American Airlines miles are challenging for you to earn, save them and use flexible points instead!
 This is especially true for short coach flights.

 You have access to American Airlines flights with each of the 3 main transferable points programs, including:

 - AMEX Membership Rewards points transferred to British Airways Avios points